In This Article

 Because of the high potential of substance abuse, prescriptions for hydrocodone-containing products have decreased in the past decade.
 In 2013, there were more than 136.7 million prescriptions of the sort in the United States.
 In 2018, there were only 70.9 million prescriptions.

-In contrast, oxycodone (brand names include OxyContin®, OxyIR®, and OxyFast®) does not act as a cough suppressant.
-While it does treat moderate to somewhat severe pain and is available in opioid/painkiller combinations (Percodan®, Percocet®, and Percodan®), it may not cause constipation as much as hydrocodone.
+Oxycodone (brand names include OxyContin®, OxyIR®, and OxyFast®) also acts as a cough suppressant but is not as potent as antitussives.
+Additionally, it is used to treat moderate to somewhat severe pain and is available in opioid/painkiller combinations (Percodan®, Percocet®, and Percodan®).
+However, it may not cause constipation as much as hydrocodone.

 Is Hydrocodone or Oxycodone More Effective?

-In a study of hydrocodone vs. oxycodone in an emergency room setting, pain relief was comparable at 30 minutes and 60 minutes for both hydrocodone and oxycodone.
+Both drugs were used in a double-blind, randomized, controlled trial in an emergency room setting for acute pain associated with fractures.
+Pain relief was comparable at 30 minutes and 60 minutes for both drugs.
 Another study demonstrated hydrocodone and oxycodone to have similar effects on pain relief, but that oxycodone was one and a half times stronger than hydrocodone.

 Both hydrocodone and oxycodone are potent painkillers with a high potential for abuse.
 They are typically used when milder painkillers do not deliver effective relief or cannot be tolerated.